mehulagg/gitlab/doc/ci/yaml/README.md

 If a job does not specify a [`stage`](#stage), the job is assigned the `test` stage.

+If no job is tied to a defined stage, the stage will not be visible in the pipeline.
+This is useful with our [compliance pipeline configuration](/ee/user/project/settings/#compliance-pipeline-configuration) when all stages need to be defined in the compliance configuration and then stages can be leveraged when developers define jobs in their own pipeline definitions.

 To make a job start earlier and ignore the stage order, use the [`needs`](#needs) keyword.